Jon-Webb-79/csalt/docs/doxygen/sphinx_docs/Float.rst

 * Dynamic and static array support: Choose between automatic resizing or fixed-size arrays
 * Memory safety: Proper encapsulation and memory management
 * Bounds checking: Safe access to array elements
-* Efficient access: O(1) access to any double in the vector
+* Efficient access: O(1) access to any value in the vector
 * Automatic cleanup: Optional garbage collection support with FLTVEC_GBC

 Float vectors are particularly useful when: